-Ingredient Classified as: Cut-off/concentration limits triggering classification of a mixture as: Category 1 Category 2 Category 1 ≥ 1.0 % (note 1) 1.0≤ ingredient < 10% (note 3) Target Organ Systemic Toxicant ≥ 10 % (note 2) 1.0≤ ingredient < 10% (note 3) Category 2 Torget Orgen Systemic Toricant ≥ 1.0 % (note 4) Target Organ Systemic Toxicant ≥ 10 % (note 5)
+Ingredient Classified as: Cut-off/concentration limits triggering classification of a mixture as: Category 1 Category 2 Category 1 ≥ 1.0 % (note 1) 1.0≤ ingredient < 10% (note 3) Target Organ Systemic Toxicant ≥ 10 % (note 2) 1.0≤ ingredient < 10% (note 3) Category 2 Target Organ Systemic Toxicant ≥ 1.0 % (note 4) ≥ 10 % (note 5)

-- NOTE 1: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, every regulatory authority would require information on the SDS for a product.
+- Note 1: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, every regulatory authority would require information on the SDS for a product.
 However, a label warning would be optional.
-Some authorities will choose to label when the ingredient is present in the mixture between 1.0% and 10%, whereas others would normally not require a label in this case. - NOTE 2: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration of > 10%, both an SDS and a label would generally be expected. - NOTE 3: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, some authorities classify this mixture as a Category 2 target organ/systemic toxicant, whereas others would not. - NOTE 4: If a Category 2 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, every regulatory authority would require information on the SDS for a product.
+Some authorities will choose to label when the ingredient is present in the mixture between 1.0% and 10%, whereas others would normally not require a label in this case. - Note 2: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration of > 10%, both an SDS and a label would generally be expected. - Note 3: If a Category 1 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, some authorities classify this mixture as a Category 2 target organ/systemic toxicant, whereas others would not. - Note 4: If a Category 2 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration between 1.0% and 10%, every regulatory authority would require information on the SDS for a product.
 However, a label warning would be optional.
-Some authorities will choose to label when the ingredient is present in the mixture between 1.0% and 10%, whereas others would normally not require a label in this case. - NOTE 5: If a Category 2 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration of $\geq 10\%$, both an SDS and a label would generally be expected. - 3.9.3.4.2 These cut-off values and consequent classifications should be applied equally and appropriately to both single- and repeated-dose target organ toxicants. - 3.9.3.4.3 Mixtures should be classified for either or both single- and repeated-dose toxicity independently. - 3.9.3.4.4 Care should be exercised when toxicants affecting more than one organ system are combined that the potentiation or synergistic interactions are considered, because certain substances can cause target organ toxicity at <1% concentration when other ingredients in the mixture are known to potentiate its toxic effect.
+Some authorities will choose to label when the ingredient is present in the mixture between 1.0% and 10%, whereas others would normally not require a label in this case. - Note 5: If a Category 2 target organ/systemic toxicant is present in the mixture as an ingredient at a concentration of $\geq 10\%$, both an SDS and a label would generally be expected. - 3.9.3.4.2 These cut-off values and consequent classifications should be applied equally and appropriately to both single- and repeated-dose target organ toxicants. - 3.9.3.4.3 Mixtures should be classified for either or both single- and repeated-dose toxicity independently.